purn1mak/ClouderaDirector/Readme.md

 ## Installing the plugin
 Clone this git project and then move the jar file to the appropriate Director Google plugin location.

 Follow the following steps or DIY.
+Depending on what version of Director is installed your Google plugin directory will have a different version.
+In this example I am using Director 6.2.1 and the google plugin directory is /var/lib/cloudera-director-plugins/google-provider-2.0.3/

 ## Install git if its not installed already
 sudo yum install git

 ### Get enhanced Director from Git.
+cd ~
 git clone https://github.com/purn1mak/ClouderaDirector.git

 ## Move jar file to google provider location.
 cd /var/lib/cloudera-director-plugins/google-provider-2.0.3/
-sudo cp ~/ClouderaDirector/google-provider-2.0.3+shared-vpc-support.jar .
+sudo cp ~/ClouderaDirector/google-provider-2.1.0-SNAPSHOT.jar .
 sudo mv google-provider-2.0.3.jar ~/.
-sudo mv google-provider-2.0.3+shared-vpc-support.jar google-provider-2.0.3.jar
+sudo mv google-provider-2.1.0-SNAPSHOT.jar google-provider-2.0.3.jar

 ## Stop Director